In This Article

 5. You’re feeling hopeless about your future together.

-If you’re wondering if you’re falling out of love with your partner, an added sign is simply based on how you’re feeling about your future as a couple.
+An added sign is simply based on how you’re feeling about your future as a couple.
 In fact, if you feel unhappy, unoptimistic, and uncomfortable with the thought of being with this person for the long run, the short answer is that you’re falling out of love with him or her.
 In a word, if your future together seems dull and dim, your loving feelings are burning out.

 6. You’re longing for someone and/or something else.

 It's a bad sign if you’re often thinking about someone and/or something else.
 In fact, you may be longing for the idea of a different partner who doesn’t even exist in your life yet.
-And when you know in your heart that you want to be with someone else and/or want something more in a mate, and perhaps from a relationship as well, it’s clear that the love you had for your current partner is no longer there.
+And when you know in your heart that you want to be with someone else or want something more in a mate, and perhaps from a relationship as well, it’s clear that the love you had for your current partner is no longer there.